VetCTOrg/invoice-viewer/README.md

 Build an interface which allows an internal staff member to view an invoice for each client.

+## Getting Started

+Clone this repository, and run `yarn` in your terminal.

 ## Available Scripts

 In the project directory, you can run: